makapuf/bitbox-0xFF/REFERENCE.md

 control | id | description / controls
 -----|----|----------------------
-LR   |  0  | standard controls : can (optional) run on pressing B, optionally jump on pressing A, X fire LR hit |  | can hit enemies
-LR runstomp | | can run, can stomp enemies forward by running (like hitting them) or by jumping on them+down runner | | always goes right at average speed, can jump, average acceleration LR+aim | | can go left+right, aims by 45 degrees increments beatemup | | can jump on ladders, falls back where we are
+classic   |  0  | standard controls : can (optional) run on pressing B, jump on pressing A, X fires (if available), L/R changes weapon if several gained hit |  | left/right ; B: run ; Y : hits enemies (horizontally) : 1 more frame for hitting modern | | can double/wall jump, stomp vertically on enemies (like hitting them) runstomp | | can charge by keeping B pressed while not moving then when ready runs, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, sometimes fire aim | | can go left+right, aims by 45 degrees increments beatemup | | can jump on ladders, falls back where we are nojump | | restricted mode : cannot jump or run but can push objects

 ### jump types